 Risk factors for fractures

 Fractures are a result of both trauma and decreased bone strength.
 Trauma depends on factors related to falling and to the force of the impact.
 For example, bones will break more easily when subjected to torque than compression.
-Bone strength depends on both the density (quantity) of the bone and on the quality of the bone.
+Bone strength depends on bone volume, shape and quality.
+The bone density is determined by the porosity (related to volume) and the degree of mineralization.

 Epidemiological risk factors